 If you are off-campus and using the VPN software then you are “virtually on-campus” – your PC behaves as an on-campus PC.

-When you get to the HBR page on Business Source Premier (EBSCO host):
+When you get to the Marketing Review page on Business Source Premier (EBSCO host):

 Expand the year (from the article’s bibliographic details) and then select the relevant issue.